 11-09-1947 Kate Clinton – Born in Buffalo, New York, She is an American comedian specializing in political commentary from a gay/lesbian point of view.
 She began her stand up career in 1981 using her lesbianism, Catholicism, and current politics for her jokes.
-She has been with her partner Urvashi Vaid since 1988.
+She was with her partner Urvashi Vaid from 1988 until Vaid passed away in May, 2022, from cancer.
 Clinton’s 2006 tour marked her 25th anniversary as a professional stand-up comedian.
 Clinton works extensively with social justice and nonprofit organizations, and has been a regular MC at major fundraising events and dinners for groups like the NYC LGBT Center; the National Center for Lesbian Rights; the ACLU; Out & Equal, among others.

 11-09-1868 – 07-28-1934 Marie Dressler (born Lella Marie Koeber) – Born in Cobourg, Canada.
 She was a Canadian-American stage and screen actress.
 In 1914, she was in the first full-length film comedy.
 Dressler won the Academy Award for Best Actress in 1931 for the film Min and Bill.
 Time magazine put her on the cover on August 7, 1933—she was the first film actress to make the cover.
 She was married twice—George Hoeppert (m.
 1899-1906) and James Dalton (m.
 1904-1921).
 According to her biographers, Betty Lee, Dressler was either a lesbian or bisexual: “Certainly Dressler enjoyed, even preferred, the company of women—particularly after [Jim] Dalton’s death—and many of them were openly lesbian”.
 The actress is thought to have had an intimate association with astrologer Nella Webb and also a relationship with her personal secretary, Claire Dubrey.
 Composer David Diamond, who spent many years in the Hollywood of the 1930s, insisted that “Dressler was known as an active lesbian and was friendly with other well known lesbian actresses such as Thelma Todd and Patsy Kelly.”
 On July 28, 1934, Dressler died of cancer in Santa Barbara, California.